activatedgeek/blog/content/wishlist/index.md

 <d-cite key="scholkopf2001learning"></d-cite> for my readings.

+### MCMC Diagnostics

+There's a comically truthful idea

+> any sample can come from any distribution

+How do we evaluate goodness-of-fit?
+How do we ascribe samples belong to a particular distribution?
+These are very interesting and hard questions.
+See reference <d-cite key="brooks2011handbook"></d-cite> for my readings.

 # Questions

 Most of these are gaps in my knowledge.
 Looking for resources and perspectives